Welcome to Hertfordshire Walker

 Lilley bridleway 11 on the left, mentioned in point 5

-5: Turn left on Lilley bridleway 11 and head NE for 350m until you reach woodland at which point the track becomes Offley bridleway 35 and continues NE for another 400m until it reaches a farm road (location - https://w3w.co/momentous.kiosk.business).
+5: Turn left on Lilley bridleway 11 then head NE for 350m until you reach woodland at which point the track becomes Offley bridleway 35 and continues NE for another 400m until it reaches a farm road (location - https://w3w.co/momentous.kiosk.business).

 The point where Lilley bridleway 11 becomes Offley bridleway 35, mentioned in point 5 above Image by Hertfordshire Walker released via Creative Commons BY-NC-SA 4.0